 This speaker also comes with many premium sound enhancement features, like an Adaptive EQ room correction tool that automatically optimizes its sound based on the acoustics of your listening space.
 As a result, it can bring the best possible sound to larger and more open spaces like your backyard and smaller rooms like your bedroom.
 A graphic EQ is also available for manual customization.
 It lasts around 15 hours off a single charge, which isn't as long as the more premium JBL, but it's still long enough for a languid day at the park.
 If you're looking for longer battery life in a more portable package than either of our top picks, consider the Ultimate Ears EVERBOOM.
 Since it's smaller than the EPICBOOM, it can't get as loud or put out as much bass, but it still performs well, and its 21-hour battery life is handy for camping trips.

 The Ultimate Ears WONDERBOOM 4 is one of the best outdoor Bluetooth speakers we've tested in the budget range.
-For an affordable price, this compact yet powerful speaker allows you to take your music with you wherever you go.
-Thanks to its lightweight and compact design, you can carry it around in one hand or clip it to your bag using the included strap.
-It's an especially great option for the pool since it's rated IP67 for dust and water resistance and can float.
-This iteration of the popular portable speaker features over 13 hours of battery life and the welcome addition of USB-C charging.
+At an affordable price, this compact yet powerful speaker lets you take your music wherever you go.
+Thanks to its lightweight, compact design, you can carry it in one hand or clip it to your bag with the included strap.
+It's an especially great option for the pool, as it's rated IP67 for dust and water resistance and floats.
+This iteration of the popular portable speaker features over 13 hours of battery life and the welcome addition of USB-C charging, which is decent, even if it can't compete with the LG xboom Bounce's removable 25-hour battery.

-While its sound quality isn't as impressive as our top picks, it still performs well compared to similarly priced models.
-Since it's much smaller than the EarFun UBOOM X, it's not a surprise that it can't reproduce as deep a bass, so you'll notice kick drums in your favorite techno tracks have less punch.
-It also lacks a companion app, so there's no EQ available to customize its sound to your preferences.
+While its sound quality isn't as impressive as our top pick, it still performs well compared to similarly priced models, and it sounds more consistent across listening angles than the LG's 360-degree design.
+Due to its smaller size, it's not surprising that it can't reproduce deep bass, though kick drums in your favorite techno tracks have less punch.
+Unlike the LG, it also lacks an app, so there's no EQ available to customize its sound to your preferences or voice assistant support.
 Still, it reproduces voices and instruments with clarity.
-The speaker's Outdoor mode is even designed to add a little extra crispness to the mix when you're in a larger, more open-air space, which is a cool touch.
+The speaker's Outdoor mode adds a little extra crispness to the mix when you're in a larger, more open-air space, which is a cool touch.
 It's a standout pick if you're on a tighter budget.
+However, if you're interested in a lighter speaker that's even smaller with the trade-off of a worse soundstage and slightly shorter battery life, check out the Anker Soundcore Select 4 Go.

 The Pohopa EF-B210G is one of the only speakers on our list designed for 24/7 outdoor use.
-This option comes in sets of two, each with built-in LED lights that illuminate your space at night, giving them some additional functionality.
-Simply connect your phone to the speakers via Bluetooth to stream music from your phone or laptop.
+This option comes in sets of two; each lantern-style speaker features built-in LED lights that illuminate your space at night, adding functionality.
+Simply connect your phone or laptop to the speakers via Bluetooth to stream music.
 With an IP54 rating for dust and water resistance, these speakers are more than capable of withstanding the elements.
 Plus, their stylish design makes them a discreet addition to your outdoor living spaces, like your patio, porch, or pool deck.

 Notable Mentions